backand/stripe-example/README.md

   6. Replace the following items in the code above with your specific application configuration
     1. PayPal ClientId and Secret
     2. The return_url and cancel_url you want PayPal to return to after the user approves/declines the payment in PayPal pages
-    3. currency ( can be use as a parameter)
+    3. currency ( can be used as a parameter)
     4. When moving to production , need to replace PayPal sandbox url with the live one
   7. Press "Save"